-Without qualifying our opinion, we draw attention to Note 3 in the financial statements which indicates that the Company has accumulated losses of \$21,281,027.
-These conditions, along with other matters as set forth in Note 3, indicate the existence of a material uncertainty that may cast significant doubt on Acceleware Ltd.'s (formerly Acceleware Corp.) ability to continue as a going concern.
+Without qualifying our opinion, we draw attention to Note 3 in the financial statements which indicates that Acceleware Ltd. has accumulated losses of \$21,764,842 as at December 31, 2012 (2011- \$21,281,027).
+These conditions, along with other matters as set forth in Note 3, indicate the existence of a material uncertainty that may cast significant doubt on Acceleware Ltd.'s ability to continue as a going concern.

-Calgary, Alberta April 17, 2012
+Calgary, Alberta April 17, 2013